Marataízes, Espírito Santo, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. It's important that you choose the correct kind.
-Many adapters for sale now are simply plugs and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and N. Take care to get the right type.
+Most adapters available are just plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most locations.

 Make your flight more comfortable with an airplane phone mount